Judy Stone: Career

 In 1963 she recorded "It Takes a Lot (To Make Me Cry)" on which the Bee Gees (Barry, Robin and Maurice Gibb) sing backup vocals; it was released as a single in July.
 Her seventh single, "4,003,221 Tears from Now", was released in April 1964.
 It is a cover version of the 1963 single by US singer Kerri Downs (aka Mary Lou Kiernan).
 According to Australian musicologist, Ian McFarlane, it "became Stone's most popular release of the 1960s.
 The heart-wrenching ballad... [which] peaked at #8 in Sydney and #7 in Melbourne."

+In August–September 1974, Stone accompanied Rolf Harris (along with Ross Ryan, didgeridoo player David Blanasi) to perform at Expo '74 in Spokane, Washington, United States.
+Helen Reddy and other singers also gave performances at the Expo.

 Aside from her solo releases, Stone was often teamed with Col Joye in duets for singles, extended plays and albums.
 McFarlane found their work "contained cutesy material like 'Young and Healthy', 'Angry' and 'Side by Side'."
 In early 1965 Stone with Col Joye and the Joy Boys undertook a tour of Japan for two months.
 In September 1966 she covered "Born a Woman" by US singer, Sandy Posey.
 It was a top 10 hit in Sydney.

 From the late 1960s and into the early 1970s Stone "consolidated on her early pop successes with regular appearances on the club and country music circuits."
 Later singles included, "Mare Mare Mare" (January 1974), "Would You Lay with Me (In a Field of Stone)" (No. 2, June 1974), "Silver Wings and Golden Rings" (February 1975) and "Hasta Mañana" (May 1976).

 In 2007 Stone performed a duet with Scottish singer-songwriter Isla Grant on the track "What's a Girl to Do?" for Grant's album, Down Memory Lane.

+She retired in around 2011 due to the effects of throat cancer.

+Recognition and honours

+On the Queen's Birthday Honours List of June 2006, Stone was appointed Member of the Order of Australia, "For service to the community as an entertainer at fundraising events for a range of charitable organisations, and as a singer".

+In January 2013 she was made Australia Day Ambassador for regional celebrations in Nelson Bay and in 2014 in Laurieton, Wauchope, and Port Macquarie.

+In 2023, Stone was inducted into the Australian Women in Music's Honour Roll by Beccy Cole.

+Awards and nominations

+Australian Women in Music Awards

+The Australian Women in Music Awards is an annual event that celebrates outstanding women in the Australian Music Industry who have made significant and lasting contributions in their chosen field.
+They commenced in 2018.